 all-AdapterName.log and observe any TrAPI connection errors (these are usually trading exceptions thrown by TrAPI or AdminAPI).
 Search keyword: TradingException.

 Ensure that only one instance of the Adapter is configured on one machine to connect to the Liberator.

 Ensure there are no infrastructure issues that may affect connectivity (e.g., check the SCS Relay status).

 Check the configuration relating to the broken feature.
 The Liberator Configuration Reference explains how to correctly configure Caplin Platform components.

-Start with the all-AdapterName.log.
+all-AdapterName.log.
 Observe the time stamps within the logs and assess the importance of any exceptions thrown that are logged during the action in question.
 Some exceptions may be routine, so it is important to identify the relevant exceptions.
 This can also highlight any connectivity problems - you will need to investigate any connection errors such as checking the status of the RET SCS Relay.